Shopify SEO & AI Search Checklist: 30 Fixes for Organic + AI Traffic in 2026

 - INP < 200ms (interactions respond fast)

 Common Shopify CWV killers: unoptimized hero images, oversized third-party scripts, blocking webfonts, cart apps that inject layout-shifting elements.
+Mobile is where this hurts most — see our mobile conversion optimization guide for the speed-specific fixes.

 6. Lazy-load below-the-fold images